jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 ## Nonparametric Tests

 ### Ranked ANOVA
-A nonparametric alternative to ANOVA requires a rank transformation.
-The procedure for this method is listed below.
+A nonparametric alternative to ANOVA uses a rank transformation.
+The procedure for this method is

 1. Rank data set from largest to smallest
 2. Analyze rank values in standard ANOVA

-#### Kruskal-Wallis Test
+**Kruskal-Wallis Test**

 This test has the following assumptions

 * Independent samples